Shire: Non-county "shires"

+England

-The suffix "-shire" could be a generalised term referring to a district.
+Historically, the suffix "-shire" could be a generalised term referring to a district.
 It did not acquire the strong association with county until later.
 Other than these, the term was used for several other districts.
-Bedlingtonshire, Craikshire, Norhamshire and Islandshire were exclaves of County Durham, which were incorporated into Northumberland or Yorkshire in 1844.
-The suffix was also used for many hundreds, wapentakes and liberties such as Allertonshire, Blackburnshire, Halfshire, Howdenshire, Leylandshire, Powdershire, Pydarshire, Richmondshire, Riponshire, Salfordshire, Triggshire, Tynemouthshire, West Derbyshire and Wivelshire, counties corporate such as Hullshire, and other districts such as Applebyshire, Bamburghshire, Bunkleshire, Carlisleshire, Coldinghamshire, Coxwoldshire, Cravenshire, Hallamshire, Mashamshire and Yetholmshire.
-Richmondshire is today the name of a local government district of North Yorkshire.
+Bedlingtonshire, Craikshire, Norhamshire and Islandshire were exclaves of County Durham, and were incorporated into Northumberland or Yorkshire in 1844.
+The suffix was also used for many hundreds, wapentakes and liberties such as:

+Also carrying the "shire" suffix were counties corporate such as Hullshire, and other districts such as Applebyshire, Bamburghshire, Carlisleshire, Coldinghamshire, Cravenshire, Hallamshire, Mashamshire and Yetholmshire.

+Richmondshire was, from 1974 to 2023, the name of a local government district of North Yorkshire.

+Scotland

 Non-county shires were very common in Scotland.
 Kinross-shire and Clackmannanshire are arguably survivals from such districts.
-Non-county "shires" in Scotland include Bunkleshire, Coldinghamshire and Yetholmshire.
+Non-county "shires" in Scotland include Coldinghamshire and Yetholmshire.